360° customer view

 Cuong also recalls one of the data engineers sharing his findings that “it can take a lot of engineering effort and monitoring to maintain even something that appears simple, like sending data into the Braze API.”

 Canva also valued Census’ observability and alerting features.
-“Being able to see statistics in terms of how many records are being synced and how long it's taking.
-That kind of stuff is useful for us to know,” says Cuong.
+“Being able to see statistics in terms of how many records are being synced and how long it's taking is useful for us to know,” says Cuong.
 Features like that are difficult to maintain in-house and often get dismissed as ‘nice to haves’ with internal integrations.

 For the initial use case, Cuong tried out Census to send key segments built in SQL inside Snowflake, back into Braze.
 “Our first task was to figure out whether Census can sync to Braze in a reasonable amount of time for 1% of our users.
 I was involved in logging into Census and trying to figure out how to connect to Braze.
 But it was all just extremely straightforward and intuitive.
 There were really good instructions on the website already.”

-Now data analysts like Cuong work with the growth teams to define segmentation models in SQL, turning the data warehouse into a source of truth for segmentation.
-Cuong describes this process, “now it’s just a matter of making the right view, going to Census and then clicking sync.
-Once it appears inside Braze, I then work with the growth marketer to define how we will test the effectiveness of that segmentation with an experiment.”
+Now data analysts like Cuong work with the growth teams to define segmentation models, turning the data warehouse into a source of truth for segmentation.
+Cuong describes this process as, “now it’s just a matter of making the right view, going to Census and then clicking sync.
+Once it appears inside Braze, I then work with the growth marketer to define how we'll test the effectiveness of that segmentation with an experiment.”

 Census’ simple UI has been “a really big productivity boost,” he adds, “I think that really empowers and gives confidence to data analysts to just go in and send data to these platforms to test ideas.”